Matzefritz/HiWonder_MentorPi/README.md

 # Quality of Life Additions

 ## Terminator
 As you may already noticed, you often have to work with many terminals in paralel.
-A tiling terminal emulator can help whith this. `Terminator` is a nice choice.
+A tiling terminal emulator can help with this. `Terminator` is a nice choice.
 ```bash
 sudo apt install terminator
 ```